achrysaetos/lstm-poc/README.md

 ## LSTMs to predict crypto trends.
 POC.

 *Warning: No one actually does LSTMs correctly when it comes to predicting prices.
-You have to build your own models from scratch.*
+You have to build your own models from scratch if you want it to be accurate.*

+**Why crypto?**
+1) Volatility.
+Crypto prices change enough for strategies to actually make a difference.
+2) No day trading cap.
+Individuals can programmatically buy and sell many times a day to optimize their strategies.

 **Key Ideas**
 We're tring to predict trends, *NOT* prices.
 In the end, we're actually looking for the probability a price will either go up/down by a large/small margin.